 West 4th Street Basketball Courts

-Also known as ‘the Cage,’ this small basketball court that stands enclosed within chain-link fencing is home to some of the best...
+Also known as ‘the Cage,’ this small basketball court enclosed within chain-link fencing is home to some of the best streetball in the...

 Vol de Nuit

-Even all the NYU students can’t ruin this: a cozy Belgian beer bar, with Delirium Tremens on tap and a few dozen bottle options – like...
+Even all the NYU students can’t ruin this: a cozy Belgian beer bar with Delirium Tremens on tap and a few dozen bottle options,...

 Blue Hill information

-Expect barely seasoned, perfectly ripe vegetables, which serve to highlight centerpieces of cod in almond broth, Berkshire pork stewed with four types of beans, and grass-fed lamb with white beans and new potatoes.
+Expect barely seasoned, perfectly ripe vegetables that highlight centerpieces of cod in almond broth, Berkshire pork stewed with four types of beans, and grass-fed lamb with white beans and new potatoes.
 The space itself, slightly below street level and housed in a landmark former speakeasy on a quaint Village block, is sophisticated and serene.